Causes and risk factors of liver cancer

 Family history

-Having a close family member (father, mother, sister or brother) with primary liver cancer increases a person’s risk.
+Having an immediate family member with primary liver cancer, such as a parent, brother or sister, increases a person’s risk of developing it.
 Doctors are not sure why this is.

-Taking anabolic steroids over a long period of time slightly increase the risk of developing HCC.
+Taking anabolic steroids over a long period of time slightly increases the risk of developing HCC.
 These are mainly used by bodybuilders.

 A poison called aflatoxin, found in mouldy peanuts and grains, is a major risk factor for HCC in parts of Africa and Asia.